All Episodes

 He knows the United States military is the focus of evil.

-And what is he doing out there?
+And what is he doing out there now?

-Now he's got to be the biggest armchair general in the world.
+Now he's got to be the biggest armchair general in the world, why he himself ordered the pulling of the trigger.

 The Democrat Party fought the Patriot Act over libraries and other nonsense.

-They fought these warrantless wiretaps searches.
+They fought these warrantless wiretap searches.

-They fought every effort to gather intelligence to find not just bin Laden, but other terrorists, and to learn of any plans they had.
+They fought every effort to gather intelligence to find not just Bin Laden but other terrorists and to learn of any plans they had.

 The Democrat Party, while out of power, fought all of that.